hollermay/hollertp/README.md

 ## Project Description

-**hollertp** is an SMTP (Simple Mail Transfer Protocol) mail service implemented in C. The project aims to provide a lightweight, efficient, and fully functional SMTP server that can handle basic email sending operations.
+**HollerTP** is an SMTP (Simple Mail Transfer Protocol) mail service implemented in C. The project aims to provide a lightweight, efficient, and fully functional SMTP server that can handle basic email sending operations.
 Designed to be fast and secure, hollertp serves as a fundamental tool for understanding the core principles of email transmission over the internet.

 ## Goals